saikiran-tester/saucedemo-manual-testing/README.md

 ### Final Result

-**28 Test Cases → 28 Passed → 0 Failed → 0 Blocked → 0 Confirmed Defects**
+**28 Test Cases → 28 Passed → 0 Failed → 0 Blocked → 0 Defects Identified**

 Testing was considered complete for this test cycle.

+No defects were identified within the defined testing scope.

 ---